Schobbish/9oclock/README.md

 >> create countdown <end time>
 ```

 Creates a countdown which ends at `<end time>`. `<end time>` must be a 24-hour time in your time zone.
+Use `00:00` to count down to midnight.
 The time must be in the form `[d.]h:m[:s[.c]`.
 By default, the countdown will end the next time that time occurs.
 To extend this time by a couple of days, add a multiple of 24 to hours or use the day unit.

 The output format will be `[hh:]mm:ss` when the time left is over 1 minute and `ss.cc` when it's under 1 minute.
 Hover over the widget to see the time it's counting down to.